MK316/pketa22/README.md

 ## 1. About this talk:
 🔎 [abstract](https://github.com/MK316/pketa22/blob/main/abstract.pdf)

 As we all are aware, the 4th Industrial Revolution brings a fundamental change in the way we learn, teach, and communicate one another as well as in how we access to data and knowledge.
-To cope with the current digital transformation, it can be also helpful for language researchers and educators to understand what is “coding (with programming language)”, why it is so emphasized in educational environments, and what we can do with it for our career.
+To cope with the current digital transformation, it can be also helpful for language researchers and educators to understand what is “coding (with programming language, e.g., Python)”, why it is so emphasized in educational environments, and what we can do with it for our career.
 In this direction, this talk will introduce two open-source programming languages, Python and R, and their applications in language research and education.

 ## 2. Presentation materials